worktheclock/replit.github.io/Teams/PinboardProjectPart2.md

 <!-- omit in toc -->
 # Pinboard Project: Part 2

 During [Part 1](./PinboardProjectPart1.md) of this project, we created the basic structure and styling of our pinboard.
 However, static HTML and CSS can only get us so far.
-The last step in creating a fully functional pinboard is to add interactivity by means of JavaScript as follows:
+The last step in creating a fully functional pinboard is to add interactivity by using JavaScript as follows:

 - [Updating HTML and CSS](#updating-html-and-css)
 - [JavaScript Code](#javascript-code)